AdaCore/gnatstudio/docs/users_guide/extending.rst

 The example above illustrates the simplest type of hook, which doesn't have any arguments.
 However, most hooks receive several parameters.
-For example, the :file:`file_edited` hook receives the file name as a parameter.
+For example, the :func:`file_edited` hook receives the file name as a parameter.

 * GPS shell